 Step 2: Must-have features

-Like many other software today, call center QA tools are continually growing in complexity and capabilities.
-Whilst these advancements can be helpful, when it comes to quality, sometimes simple is best.
+Like much other software today, call center QA tools are continually growing in complexity and capabilities.
+Whilst these advancements can be helpful when it comes to quality, sometimes simple is best.

 Regardless of your choice, here is a checklist of 5 must-haves when it comes to QA features:

 - Helpdesk integration: This is non-negotiable.
 To ensure an effective QA program, your software needs to be fully integrated with your chosen helpdesk.
 E.g: Zendesk, Salesforce, Kustomer etc. This means you have access to all your data and rating tools without having to ever leave your CRM.